easydns/chapps/README.md

 Those specified as **floats** represent a proportion of the total margin.
 If a float value is less than 1 it is assumed to be the ratio.
-If it is larger than 1 and less than 100, it is assumed to be a percentage, and it is divided by 100.0 and used as the ratio.
+If it is larger than 1 and less than 100, it is assumed to be a percentage, and it divided by 100.0 is used as the ratio.

 ## Sender Domain Authorization (Outbound multi-policy service)